An engaging 3-part program that trains students to create a research project on any topic imagineable…

 Student Research Journal

-Students in this program create journal articles they submit to publications for consideration.
+Research Experience students model the work of a professional scientist by creating journal articles they submit to a publication for consideration.
+These articles are also published in the Headwaters Research Journal.
 Browse current and past editions through the link below.

 2021 Camp dates: February 2 – April 23